srstanic/SideMenu/README.md

 Note: to prevent the menu from dismissing when presenting, set modalPresentationStyle = .overFullScreen of the view controller being presented in storyboard or during its initalization.
 */
-open static var menuDismissOnPush = true
+static var menuDismissOnPush = true

 /**
  The blur effect style of the menu if the menu's root view controller is a UITableViewController or UICollectionViewController.

  - Note: If you want cells in a UITableViewController menu to show vibrancy, make them a subclass of UITableViewVibrantCell.
  */
-open static var menuBlurEffectStyle: UIBlurEffectStyle?
+static var menuBlurEffectStyle: UIBlurEffectStyle?

 /// The left menu.
-open static var menuLeftNavigationController: UISideMenuNavigationController?
+static var menuLeftNavigationController: UISideMenuNavigationController?

 /// The right menu.
-open static var menuRightNavigationController: UISideMenuNavigationController?
+static var menuRightNavigationController: UISideMenuNavigationController?

 /**
  Adds screen edge gestures to a view to present a menu.